-Youth services (also known as the Independent Living Program) assists foster care youths ages 14-21 in developing the skills necessary to make the transition from foster care to independent living.
+Youth services (also known as the Independent Living Program) assists youth in foster care ages 14-21 in developing the skills necessary to make the transition from foster care to independent living.
 Independent Living services include activities that are based on a written assessment of life skills.
 Areas of focus include personal development skills such as self-esteem, communication skills, decision-making, conflict resolution and anger management.
-Examples of independent living skills are career exploration, job skills, money, management, housing, transportation, and legal issues.
+Examples of independent living skills are career exploration, job skills, money management, housing, transportation, and legal issues.

 Who Is Eligible?

-Independent Living services should not be limited to foster care youths that receive the independent living stipend.
+Independent Living services should not be limited to youth in foster care that participate in Fostering Futures.
 As appropriate, some type of independent living information or service should be provided to each youth who can benefit from such information or services.
-Services may even be extended to youths after they have been discharged from foster care, if they meet the age criteria.
+Services may even be extended to youth after they have been discharged from foster care, if they meet the age criteria.
 Age 21 is the cut-off for services.

 What are the Services?

 Services provided through ILP include, but are not limited to, the following:

 - Educational: Assistance in completing high school, general education degree and higher education, including assistance for tuition, admission fees, supplies, equipment, tutoring, etc.